 Overfishing and habitat loss have decreased the amount of prey available to some killer whales.
 Without enough prey, killer whales might experience decreased reproductive rates and increased mortality rates.
 This threat is especially important for Southern Resident killer whales because some populations of their preferred prey, Chinook salmon, are also threatened or endangered.

 Contaminants enter ocean waters and sediments from many sources, such as wastewater treatment plants, sewer outfalls, and pesticide application.
-Once in the environment, these substances move up the food chain and accumulate in top predators.
-Killer whales accumulate these contaminants in their bodies because of their long lifespan, position at the top of the food chain, and blubber stores.
+Once in the environment, these substances move up the food web and accumulate in top predators, such as killer whales because of their long lifespan, position at the top of the food chain, and blubber stores.
 These contaminants can harm killer whales’ immune and reproductive systems.

 The 1989 Exxon Valdez oil spill in Prince William Sound, Alaska, was strongly correlated with the direct loss of individual killer whales.
 However, oil spills can also have an indirect impact on killer whales by affecting the abundance of prey species.
-In addition, the bioaccumulation of certain contaminants such as polychlorinated biphenyls (PCBs) in the food web can be seen in apex predators like killer whales—and particularly among the transient population.
+In addition, the bioaccumulation of certain contaminants, like those found in oil, such as polychlorinated biphenyls (PCBs) in the food web can be seen in apex predators like killer whales—and particularly among the transient population.